komunitin/komunitin-api/accounting/README.md

 }
 ```

-### 2. Prepare transaction
+### 2. Create transaction
-Alice Client app posts a transfer JSON to the `transactions` endpoint in order to get a transaction.
+Alice Client app posts a transfer JSON to the `transactions` endpoint in order to create a transaction.
 The "id" must be set by the client in order to avoid duplicate transactions on retry, using a UUID generator.

-This call will not apply the transaction but will rather setup the system so it's ready to commit the transaction and will return a transaction with other details included.

 ```HTTP
 POST /transactions HTTP/1.1